arabold/react-native-whirlwind/README.md

 - **Readable** 👀 - all classes follow a simple, consistent naming convention
 - **Lightweight** 🪶 - no 3rd party dependencies
 - **Composable** 🧱 - combinable classes for rapid prototyping
-- **Performant** 🚀 - No unnecessary calculations, no unnecessary string parsing, just pure and fast static CSS
+- **Performant** 🚀 - No unnecessary calculations, no unnecessary string parsing, just pure and fast static styles
 - **Reusable** ♻️ - Promote reusability in your team and reduce redundancies in your codebase
 - **React Native and TypeScript first** 🥇 - built for React Native and 100% written in TypeScript for a best-in-class developer experience